 Retinopathy is a condition that causes 12% of new blindness cases, and about 80% of diabetics have this condition.

 Diabetic retinopathy is a breakdown of the retinal cells.
 In 2006, a study in the American Journal of Pathology showed the potency of CBD against retinal death.
-It also reduced the breakdown of blood-retinal barrier.
+It also reduced the breakdown of the blood-retinal barrier.

 Slow Healing Wounds